calmm-js/atom.storage/README.md

 [`JSON.stringify`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

 Note that when a stored atom is created, the (default) value is not stored.
-The value is stored only after a `.modify` call that actually results in a new value for the stored atom.
+The value is stored only after a `modify` method call that actually results in a new value for the stored atom.

 ### Full options